 When Tolkien was twelve his mother died of diabetes.
 She was only thirty-four.
 Tolkien and his brother were sent to live with a family friend, Francis Xavier Morgan with the request to bring the boys up Catholic.
 He attended King Edward’s School in Birmingham and then later St. Philip’s School.
 He won a scholarship during these years which allowed him to continue his studies at King Edward’s.
 These years also saw him become a part of the Officers Training Corps.

-At the beginning of WWI J.R.R.
-Tolkien entered a program which allowed him to finish his degree before enlisting in the army.
+At the beginning of WWI, he entered a program that allowed him to finish his degree before enlisting in the army.
 When he finished, he was commissioned as a temporary second lieutenant in the Lancashire Fusiliers.
 He was summoned to France in June and assigned as a signals officer.
 This position did not put him in the danger he had feared.
 His time in the army was fairly steady until he came down with trench fever.
 He was sent back to England in November.

 In November of 1920 Tolkien officially left the army.
 His first job was at the Oxford English dictionary where he worked on the history of Germanic words.
 He went on to work as a tutor.
 It was during this time period that he wrote The Hobbit and the first two volumes of Lord of the Rings.
 The home in which he worked is now marked by a blue plaque.

 These years also saw him translate the “Book of Jonah” and “Beowulf.”
 In 1961 he was nominated for the Nobel Prize in Literature and his books were selling incredibly well.
-Tolkien was not happy about his growing popularity and disliked his new status as a “cult-figure.”
+Tolkien was not happy about his growing popularity and disliked his new status as a “cult figure.”
 He eventually had to take his phone number out of the public directory and move to Bournemouth.